gnvalbuena/ISCindex/README.md

 The **ISCindex** R package provides a function to calculate an intestinal stem cell index describing stem cell behaviour (?) along a continuum from more conventional Crypt Base Columnar stem cell (CBC) to Regenerative Stem Cell (RSC).

+If you use *ISCindex* in your work, please cite the following paper:

+[Citation here]

 ## Installation

 The package can be installed in R by running the following code: